we-learn-js/js-training/src/slideshow/slides/ObjectOrientedDesignPrinciples.md

 <!--slide-->

-> Responsibility is defined as a contract or obligation of a  class and is related to behavior.
+Responsibility is defined as a contract or obligation of a  class and is related to behaviour.

-> There are 2 types of responsibilities:
+There are 2 types of responsibilities:

-> * **Knowing** - responsibilities of an object include
+* **Knowing** - responsibilities of an object includes
->   * Knowing about private encapsulated data-member data
+  * Knowing about private encapsulated data-member data
->   * Knowing about related objects
+  * Knowing about related objects
->   * Knowing about things it can derive or calculate
+  * Knowing about things it can derive or calculate
-> * **Doing** - responsibility of an object include
+* **Doing** - responsibility of an object includes
->   * Doing something itself-assign, calculate, create
+  * Doing something itself-assign, calculate, create
->   * Initiating action in other objects
+  * Initiating action in other objects
->   * Controlling and coordinating activities in other objects
+  * Controlling and coordinating activities in other objects

 <!--slide-->